Lake Bachar

-Lake David Bachar (/ˈbɑːkər/ BAH-kər; born June 3, 1995) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
+Lake David Bachar (/ˈbɑːkər/ BAH-kər; born June 3, 1995) is an American professional baseball pitcher for the Pittsburgh Pirates of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins.

 Amateur career

 Bachar attended Wheaton North High School in Wheaton, Illinois, where he played baseball and football.
 After graduating high school in 2013, he enrolled at the University of Wisconsin-Whitewater and joined the football team.

 After his freshman year at UW-Whitewater, Bachar joined the baseball team in addition to still playing football.
 In 2015, his sophomore year and first as a member on the baseball team, he appeared in ten games (making seven starts) in which he went 7–1 with a 2.24 ERA and 46 strikeouts.
 That summer, he played in the Northwoods League for the Lakeshore Chinooks.
 As a junior in 2016, he went 8–6 with a 2.53 ERA over 92 2/3 innings.
 Following the season, he was selected by the San Diego Padres in the fifth round of the 2016 Major League Baseball draft.
 He signed for $350,000.